-SLR was commissioned by the Applicant in May 2019 to undertake a range of avian and non-avian ecological surveys at the site.
-As part of this commission UKHab habitat and National Vegetation Classification (NVC) surveys of all areas within 250m of proposed infrastructure were carried out in summer 2020 and updated in 2022 after a change in the proposed layout.
+SLR was commissioned by the Applicant to undertake a range of non-avian ecological surveys on the now consented Ben Sca Wind Farm in 2018, and on the now consented Ben Sca Wind Farm Extension in 2021.
+As part of this commission, Phase 1 habitat, UK Habitat and National Vegetation Classification (NVC) surveys of all areas within 250m of proposed infrastructure were carried out in 2018, 2019 and 2021.

+UK Habitat and NVC surveys were also carried out in 2023 to assess any changes in the habitat baseline throughout the site.
 One of the aims of these surveys was to inform an assessment of the site's potential to benefit from habitat restoration or management.
-The results of these surveys are provided in EIA Technical Appendix 8.1: Vegetation Survey and Habitat Mapping Report.
+The results of the surveys are provided in EIA Technical Appendix 5.1: Habitats and Vegetation Survey Report.

 Additional surveys were carried out by Crosscut Forestry in 2021 and 2023 to assess the potential of blocks of conifer plantation for forest to bog restoration.
-The 2023 survey is reported in EIA Technical Appendix 8.4: Forestry Report.
+The 2023 survey is reported in EIA Technical Appendix 5.4: Forestry Report.